Andy Ibáñez Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.94 team ERA ranks sixth across all league pitching staffs.
+- The Yankees' 3.93 team ERA ranks seventh across all MLB pitching staffs.

-- Yankees pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.